Alexis Strum: Warner and Universal

-In 2002, Strum recorded an album for Warner Records, with producers such as Xenomania.
+In 2002, Strum recorded an album for Warner Music, with producers such as Xenomania.
 The album was not released and the lead single, entitled "Addicted," from the album was cancelled due to Lorraine Kelly cancelling Alexis's TV performance after mistaking one of her lyrics to be a drugs reference (the lyric in question related to a flavour of ice cream).

 Strum's publishers shopped the songs around; "Still Standing" was recorded by Kylie Minogue for her 2003 album, Body Language and "Nothing Good about This Goodbye" was recorded by Rachel Stevens for her 2005 album, Come and Get It.
 In 2023, Warner released 10 of the songs from the recording sessions as an album titled Addicted digitally.

 Strum signed a deal with Universal Music in 2005, following a spot at the V Festival, and was due to release a debut single, "Bad Haircut".
 Originally, a song entitled "Why Me, Why Now?" was due to be released, along with remixes but it was scrapped.
 The video for "Bad Haircut" video features actor Tom Ellis.
 The album, Cocoon, originally scheduled for release on 10 October 2005, was postponed when the single failed commercially, and a second single was announced, "It Could Be You," co-written by Billy Steinberg, to be released on 13 March 2006 with the album following later.
 It received only a digital release but did receive a music video.

-The third single, "Go My Own Way," was digitally released as the theme song to the short-lived ITV drama series Vital Signs, starring Tamsin Outhwaite.
+The third single, "Go My Own Way," was digitally released as the theme song to the short-lived ITV drama series Vital Signs, starring Tamzin Outhwaite.
 This was released digitally on 22 April 2006.

 After the failure of all three singles for the album, the release of Cocoon was cancelled, and Strum was later dropped by Universal Music.
 The album was eventually released by Double J Music in 2023 on digital, CD and vinyl.

-Bo Pepper, songwriting and 2025 Eurovision Attempt
+Bo Pepper, acting and songwriting

 Strum was the songwriter, and one of the voices, in the UK indie group Bo Pepper.
 Their first single, "Blinkandyou'llmissit!", was self-released in 2008 on Peppered Records, and they were named "New Band of the Week" by The Guardian in April 2008.

 Strum continued to write songs including "Why Not Us" for the German pop group Monrose (2008).
 In 2010, her song, "Got a Grip On Me", was featured in the UK Channel 4 comedy, The Inbetweeners.

 In 2011 and 2012, Strum toured the UK playing Eva Cassidy's sister, Margaret, in the musical Over the Rainbow – The Eva Cassidy Story.
 She next starred in an online drama series created for smartphones titled Persona.
 In 2015, Strum wrote, produced and staged a play titled "Always the Bride" at the New Wimbledon Studio Theatre, about a group of suburban women who all suffer from "post wedding-day comedown and meet in private to wear their wedding dresses to re-live their big day".

 In 2018, Strum wrote an autobiography, The Time I Almost....
 A documentary based on it was in development.